 Based on the relative abundance, the Cichlidae (62.88%) were the most abundant family in this fish fauna.
 The Claroteidae (16.47%) and the Alestidae (9.4%) ranked second and third respectively in the fish community during the rainy season.
 The species that accounted for the largest proportion of landings in terms of relative abundance were Coptodon zillii (16.60%), Sarotherodon galilaeus (14.24%) and the hybrid (Coptodon guineensis × Coptodon zillii) (10.2%).

 The proportion of Cichlidae during the dry season and the rainy season was 74.2% and 62.88% respectively.
 Lower proportions of Cichlidae were also observed in the Ono lagoon, at 31% during the rainy season and 37% during the dry season (Eyi et al., 2016).
 The high abundance of Cichlidae and Claroteidae in Tongon Reservoir may indicate that species from these two families are well adapted to the water quality of the lake.
+Good

 Compared with the fish populations of other dam lakes in northern Côte d’Ivoire, several of the species recorded (Brycinus macrolepidotus, Chromidotilapia guntheri, Tilapia busumana, Heterobrancus longifilis, Auchenoglanis occidentalis, Barbus sacratus, Barbus wurtzi, Barbus macrops , Barbus trispilos, Malopterurus electricus, Mastacembelus nigromarginatus, Synodontis batiani, Synodontis punctifer, Marcusenius furcidens, Mormyrops anguiloides, Petrocephalus bovei, Papyrocranus afer, Pollimyrus isidori, Pollimyrus nigricans, Protopterus annectens, Raiamas senegalensis, Schilbe mystus) were not present in the fish fauna of the Tongon dam lake ( Kouassi et al, 2020 ; Kien et al, 2024 ; Koné et al., 2025).
 However, certain species (Coptodon hybrid (C. guineensis × C. zillii), Chrisychthys johnelsi, Synodontis koensis, Schilbe mandibularis, Barbus ablabes, Barbus eburneensis) have been reported in the Tongon Dam reservoir in northern Côte d’Ivoire.